C046/KeyGeneratorForGui/README.md

 *How to use*
 1.)
-Open Automation.py in notepad
+Open Automation.py in notepad \n

 2.)
 Change the directories to the images you create for the application you want to use, such as ubisoft